ngist/unistat/README.md

 2. Eco: minimizes carbon footprint
 3. Budget: minimizes energy expenditure (if you only have one type of heating or cooling this is the same as eco mode)

+## Prerequisites

+1. Setup [Areas](https://www.home-assistant.io/docs/organizing/areas/) for any room in your house you want this integration to control.
+2. Have at least one temperature sensor in each Area your interested in controlling, it doesn't need to be associated with the area in HA(though you probably should associate it), it just needs to be physically located there.

 ## Installation

 The simplest way to install this integration is with the Home Assistant Community Store (HACS).
 This is not (yet) part of the default store and will need to be added as a custom repository.